freestyleabg/pinterest-data-pipeline792/README.md

 ### Data Emulation

-Scripts such as `user_posting_emulation.py` and `user_posting_emulation_kinesis.py` were developed to simulate user data postings, bypassing the initial plan of adapting a single script.
+Scripts such as `user_posting_emulation.py` and `user_posting_emulation_kinesis.py` were developed to simulate user data postings.
 These scripts are designed to:
 - Interact with databases for data retrieval.
 - Serialize datetime objects for compatibility.
 - Post data concurrently to Kafka and Kinesis streams through configured endpoints.